 Terpenes are the aromatic compounds found in the hemp plants, mostly in the flowers, which give hemp its unique smell.
 These compounds are not unique to cannabis and are in fact found in many different foods, herbs, and spices, such as ginger, basil, lavender, and cinnamon.
 Terpenes have also been found to have certain anti-inflammatory and anti-bacterial properties.
 Hemp may contain up to 120 different terpenes, and the presence of terpenes indicates that the product is “full-spectrum”.

 It can be tempting to snatch up the first product on the market that seems like a good fit, but making sure you are purchasing a safe product is more important than convenience.
 Using this guide to verify a COA will ensure that you’re purchasing the best and highest quality products available and from reputable companies that have your best interests in mind.

 Where are the COAs on Cascadia Hemp Co.’s products?

-We include per-batch COAs for every hemp CBD product that we sell.
-You can find the COAs on the product page in a tab labeled “Lab Reports (COAs)”, as in the example below:
+We have per-batch COAs for every hemp CBD product that we sell.
+You can either find the COAs directly on product page or contact us to request the one for your product and batch.